Skip to content

 Make a directory and ask for backup if the directory already exists.

-Ask user for one of: yes / no / backup, and return normalized choice.
+Ask user a yes/no question and return the normalized choice.

 • list_paths